papnkukn/eml-format/README.md

 ## EML file format

-A pure Node.js library for parsing and building EML files, i.e. e-mail message format described in [RFC 822](http://www.ietf.org/rfc/rfc0822.txt).
+A pure Node.js library for parsing and building EML files, i.e. e-mail message format described in [RFC 822](http://www.ietf.org/rfc/rfc0822.txt) ([another link](https://www.w3.org/Protocols/rfc822/)).
 EML is returned by the POP3 protocol and handled by many e-mail agents like Mozilla Thunderbird or Micfosot Outlook.
 An EML file consists of headers and body similar to the HTTP structure.

 ```
 File extension: .eml